 The application must contain the following documents:

-- Covering letter: The covering letter must set out your reasons and motivation for applying to study at Cardiff University, and specify your chosen pathway; your understanding, and expectations of doctoral study; and your academic interests generally, and particularly of those relating to your proposed research.
-The covering letter should be no more than two pages, and can be uploaded to the personal statement section of the online application form.
+- Covering letter: The covering letter must set out your reasons and motivation for applying to study at Cardiff University, and specify your chosen pathway, your understanding and expectations of doctoral study, and your academic interests generally, particularly those relating to your proposed research.
+The covering letter should be no more than two pages, and can be uploaded to the "Personal Statement" section of the online application form.
 Please also specify which pathway you will be applying to and whether you wish to apply on a 2+2 or 1+2 basis.

 - Academic/professional qualifications: This includes transcript of marks and degree certificate (if available).

 - Proof of English language competency if English is not your first language: We require an overall minimum score of 7.0 in IELTS, with a score of 6.5 for each category except for writing where we require a score of 7.0.

 - References: All applications require two academic references to be submitted in support.
 You must approach referees yourself and request a reference to be submitted.
 Please ensure your chosen referees are aware of the funding deadline and have submitted their references by this date.

 - Curriculum vitae: It should be no longer than two pages.

 - Research proposal: The proposal should be up to a maximum of 1,000 words, not including references.
 We suggest that you use the following five headings in your research proposal:

 - title, aims and purpose of the research

 - overview of the academic literature relevant to your field